ubiquitypress/hyku_addons/README.md

 ##### Adding Migrations

 When writing migration they must use the `up/down` syntax and check if a table has already been created.
 This is because migrations might be installed more than one in development, or when tenants are added in production, their migrations need to be run after the initial migration may have been executed.
+Checking at a per line level in the migration also assists when re-running a failed migration manually.

 ```ruby
 # Example of how to check if a table currently exists